matn7/Google-Platform-Notes/gcp/GCPSecurity.md

 ## Google Cloud Platform's approach to security

-### Google Cloud Platform's approach to security

 **Security at Google**

 - Security empowers innovation.
-If you put security first, everything else will follow.
+- If you put security first, everything else will follow.
 - Security is paramount at Google.
-- Seven apps with more than a billion users are protected from threats everyday.
+- Seven apps with more than a billion users protected from threats every day.

 **Google's technical infrastructure**